jigx-com/jigx-docs-examples/docs/Components/form.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 In this example, you tap on a contact in the contact-list and the new-contact form opens with the contact's details loaded.
-For `initialValues` on a [form]() to function the
-&#x20;`isDocument: true` in the datasource is set, this way you don't have to set it up in the individual components.
-It is set up in one place under `InitialValue` and the form will match the components to the column names of the datasource.&#x20;
+For `initialValues` on a [form]() to function the `isDocument: true` in the datasource is set, this way you don't have to set it up in the individual components.
+It is set up in one place under `InitialValue` and the form will match the components to the column names of the datasource.
 :::

 :::VerticalSplitItem